terrimporter/Chronosequence/README.md

 ## Digital Resources

+We used some key references from the literature to produce lists of fire-associated organisms and ecological traits that can be easily imported into R for analysis.

 ### Pyrophilous Taxa

-We used some key references from the literature to produce lists of fire-associated organisms and traits that can be easily imported into R for analysis.
 See /PyrophilousTaxa/README.docx for further details.

 Fire-associated bacteria (/PyrophilousTaxa/FireAssociatedBacteria_2022-03-28.xlsx, xxx).